novaTopFlex/rm-rf/README.md

-# sudo rm -rf /
+# sudo rm -rfv / --no-preserve-root (Shell)

-Deletes everything but, hey, it’s okay because Gitpod is an ephemeral sandbox.
+Deletes everything (in the shell script) but, hey, it’s okay because Gitpod is an ephemeral sandbox.
+The command above will be performed with the -v flag in addition, enabling more information about files to be removed.

 ## Next Steps